uber/piranha/README.md

 - Presence of unused code in the source as well as the binary
 - Stale flags can also cause bugs

+PolyglotPiranha is a tool that can automatically refactor code related to stale flags.
+At a higher level, the input to the tool is the name of the flag and the expected behavior, after specifying a list of APIs related to flags in a properties file.
+Piranha will use these inputs to automatically refactor the code according to the expected behavior.

 PolyglotPiranha (as of May 2022) is a common refactoring tool to support multiple languages and feature flag APIs.
 For legacy language-specific implementations please check following [tag](https://github.com/uber/piranha/releases/tag/last-version-having-legacy-piranha).